Auditions

 General Dance Call Sessions – McGinnis (McGinnis lobby will be check-in/holding room)

-The following BFA Theatre Arts concentrations are required to audition:
+The following BFA Theatre Arts concentrations are required to participate in General and Self-Tape auditions:

 -Acting